leodeslf/leaf/summs/ux/dont_make_me_think.md

 - **Every page needs a name**: even when it's highlighted in the navigation.
 - The name needs to be in **the right place**: it should be framing it's content.
 - The name needs to be **prominent**: use position, size, color, and typeface for it.
-- The name needs to **match what I clicked**: when it happens it gives comfort and trust.
+- The name needs to **match what we clicked**: when it happens it gives comfort and trust.

 #### "You are here"